 The Ultimate Guide to Salamander Diets: What Do Salamanders Eat?

 Salamanders are fascinating amphibians with a diverse diet that reflects their adaptability to different environments.
 These carnivorous creatures primarily feed on various insects and small invertebrates, which provide the essential nutrition they require.
-In the wild, their diet consists of worms, snails, spiders, and an array of bugs, which they actively hunt.
+In the wild, their diet consists of worms, snails, spiders, and an array of bugs they actively hunt.

 The specifics of their diet can vary depending on the species and the habitat in which they live.
 Aquatic salamanders, for example, often consume aquatic organisms, including small crustaceans and insect larvae.